GregoryBWilson/Mapping_Earthquakes/README.md

   }).addTo(majorEarthquakes);
 ```

-I the Module 13 Rubric, however, it states "The major earthquake data is added to the map and styled, but there are no popup markers." so in the code field below you can see commenting out the .bindPopup will suppress this feature if so desired (I personally really like the Popups).
+In the Module 13 Rubric, however, it states "The major earthquake data is added to the map and styled, but there are no popup markers." so in the code field below you can see commenting out the .bindPopup will suppress this feature if so desired (I personally really like the Popups).

 ```javascript
      onEachFeature: function(feature, layer) {